United Kingdom profile - Timeline

 1991 - UK takes part in US-led military campaign to liberate Kuwait from Iraqi occupation.

-1997 May - Labour under Blair wins landslide election victory.
+1997 May - Labour Party under Tony Blair wins landslide election victory.

 1997 August - Diana, Princess of Wales, is killed in a car crash in Paris.

-1997 September - Referendums in Scotland and Wales back the creation of separate assemblies in Edinburgh and Cardiff.
+1997 September - Referendums in Scotland and Wales back the creation of separate assemblies, which are inaugurated in 1999.

-1999 - UK forces take part in the air war with Yugoslavia and the consequent multinational force in Kosovo.
+1999 - UK forces take part in the air war against Yugoslavia and the consequent multinational force in Kosovo.

 2001 September/November - Following September 11 attacks on targets in the US, PM Tony Blair offers strong support for US-led campaign against international terrorism.
 British forces take part in air strikes on targets in Afghanistan.